MiDataInt/mdi-container-builder/README.md

-The installer uses the MiDataInt/mdi repo to install the MDI and all of the frameworks independently of R, since container building is only relevant for pipelines, i.e., R Shiny apps are not used.
+The installer uses the MiDataInt/mdi repo to install the MDI and all of the frameworks independently of R, since container building is only relevant for pipelines, not R Shiny apps.

 ---
 ## Instructions for creating the container-builder AMI